DevlessTeam/dv-android-sdk-1.0/README.md

     dataToPost.put("name", "Abigail");
     dataToPost.put("email", "obengabigail@gmail.com");

+    /*
-    //call the postData method on the devless instance you created earlier and specify the service name and the table name String serviceName = "new_service";//your service name
+    call the postData method on the devless instance you created earlier and specify the service name and the table name */
+    String serviceName = "new_service";//your service name
     String tableName = "names";//your table name